 Especially if you’re dreaming of starting your own business, that college degree might not be as essential as you might think.
 There are endless stories out famous entrepreneurs making their way with little to no college education.
 In fact, it’s arguably more important to start a business based on your passions rather than a traditional educational background.

 Sure, fields such as coding and computer science might require some college if you’re applying to a job, but even then there are so many opportunities to teach yourself such skills online.
 From coding to marketing and beyond, there’s more information at your fingertips than ever before.
+You can also take courses from home like the online MBA programs in California.
 Likewise, the barrier to entry for your dream career might be lower than you’ve been led to believe.